by Susan Flantzer © Unofficial Royalty 2020

 Count Grigory Grigoryevich Orlov and his four brothers organized the coup d’etat that overthrew the husband of Catherine II the Great, Empress of All Russia, and gave her the throne of the Russian Empire.

 Count Grigory Grigoryevich Orlov was the second of the five surviving sons of Grigory Ivanovich Orlov and Lukerya Ivanovna Zinovieva.
-He was born on October 17, 1734, at the estate of his father in the village of Lyutkino of the Bezhetsky Uyezd in the Tver Governorate in the European part of the Russian Empire.
+He was born on October 17, 1734, at his father’s estate in the village of Lyutkino of the Bezhetsky Uyezd in the Tver Governorate in the European part of the Russian Empire.
 His father Grigory Ivanovich Orlov served in the Russian army and attained the rank of Major-General.
 After he retired from the army, Grigory Ivanovich was appointed Governor of Novgorod with the rank of State Councilor.

 Grigory Grigoryevich had one older brother and four younger brothers, Collectively, they were known as the Orlov Brothers:

-• Fedor Grigorievich Orlov (1741-1796), unmarried but had six illegitimate six sons and two illegitimate daughters, who were later legitimized by Empress Catherine II
+- Fedor Grigorievich Orlov (1741-1796), unmarried, had six illegitimate six sons and two illegitimate daughters, later legitimized by Empress Catherine II

 Grigory Grigoryevich was raised in Moscow where he was educated at home.
 In 1749, as a 15-year-old, he enlisted in the Semyonovsky Lifeguard Regiment.
 By 1757, he was an officer and took part in the Seven Years’ War.
 He refused to leave the battlefield at the Battle of Zorndorf after being wounded three times which gained much respect from his fellow soldiers.
 In 1759, he was transferred to St. Petersburg where he joined the Preobrazhensky Regiment.
 Grigory’s transfer to the Preobrazhensky Regiment increased his popularity in St. Petersburg society.
 His good looks and physical qualities attracted the attention of Grand Duchess Ekaterina (Catherine) Alexeievna.